Magic Knight: Stormbringer

 On returning from the 25th century, Magic Knight finds his local village terrorised by the "Off-White Knight", who has taken residence in the castle.
 Further investigation shows the Off-White Knight to be the evil side of Magic Knight himself, and the task is to join the two together again.

 Gameplay

 Descriptions are based on the ZX Spectrum versions, although all versions are broadly the same in gameplay.

 Finders Keepers

-The game is a traditional flip-screen platform game, with a very small Magic Knight having to negotiate screens filled with numerous monsters, which move in pre-defined paths.
+The game is a traditional flip-screen platform game, with a small Magic Knight having to negotiate screens filled with numerous monsters, which move in pre-defined paths.
 There are also two scrolling mazes that Magic Knight must traverse to enter new sections of the map.
 Variation is added to the gameplay by the addition of objects, which can be picked up and utilised, or traded with the Traders that are scattered throughout various points in the castle (and coincidentally look exactly like Magic Knight).
 Certain objects, when carried at the same time will react to create new objects.
 Magic Knight has four lives, each with its own energy bar that is depleted by collisions with monsters, or certain parts of the floor.